menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 You can configure failover for a single scope or for multiple scopes on the same server.

 .. note::
   To manage failover between two Windows 2012 Servers, the DHCP Server Controller must be running as a service account with enough privileges to manage the DHCP service.
-For more information, refer to the Men & Mice DHCP Server Controller section in the Installation Guide.
+For more information, refer to the Men&Mice DHCP Server Controller section in the Installation Guide.

 Setting up a Scope Failover
 """""""""""""""""""""""""""